-Default User name: admin

-Default Password: admin
+Default User name: admin Default Password: admin

-After entering the username and password, the main screen appears as Figure 4-1-3.
+After entering the username and password, the main screen appears as shown in Figure 4-1-3.

-Figure 4-1-3: Default Main page
+Figure 4-1-3: Web Main Page

-Now, you can use the Web management interface to continue the switch management or manage the Industrial Managed Switch by Web interface.
-The Switch Menu on the left of the web page lets you access all the commands and statistics the Industrial Managed Switch provides.
+Now, you can use the Web management interface to continue the switch management or manage the Industrial ManagedSwitch by Web interface.
+The Switch Menu on the left of the web page lets you access all the commands and statistics the

+Industrial Managed Switch provides.
-It is recommended to use Internet Explore 8.0 or above to access Industrial Managed Switch.
-The changed IP address takes effect immediately after clicking on the Save button.
-From now on, you need to use the new IP address to access the Internet.

-- For security reason, please change and memorize the new password after this first setup. - Only accept command in lowercase letter.
+- The changed IP address takes effect immediately after clicking on the Save button.
+You need to use the new IP address to access the Web interface. - 3.
+For security reason, please change and memorize the new password after this first setup. - 4.
+Only accept command in lowercase letter under web interface.

 Web Configuration 10Gigabit Ethernet PoE+ UPoE E.R.P.S (Ring) DIDO

-IGS-5225-8P2T2S - -
+IGS-5225-8T2S2X - - -

-IGS-5225-4UP1T2S -

-IGS-5225-4P2S - - -
+IGS-5225-8P2S2X - -

-Supported, - = Not supported
+■ = Supported, - = Not supported

-4.1 Main Web page
+4.1 Main Web Page